Article

 Potential signs of labor market fragility

-Concerns about labor market fragility increasingly tied to a weak hiring environment.
+Concerns about labor market fragility closely tied to the still‑subdued hiring environment.
 “So far, persistently low layoffs have served as a stabilizing force,” says Schoeppner.
 “When layoffs remain contained, even modest job growth can be enough to keep the labor market on steady footing.”
-Schoeppner warns, however, that even a modest uptick in layoffs could push unemployment higher – highlighting the market’s growing sensitivity to downside shocks.
+Schoeppner warns, however, that even a modest uptick in layoffs could push unemployment higher – highlighting the market’s growing sensitivity to downside shocks even as conditions appear broadly stable today.

 Another potential sign of labor market fragility is the pace at which workers choose to quit their jobs.
 While the quit rate surged in 2021 and 2022 during the post‑pandemic recovery, it has since leveled off.2 “When the quit rate is high, workers are more confident that they can find other employment,” says Bovino.
 “When it trends lower, it reflects greater caution about job opportunities.”
 She adds that today’s environment has produced more so-called “job huggers” – workers who are reluctant to leave their current positions for fear that better options may not be available.”